Where Will Graduate School Take You?

 At nearly 1.2 billion people, India is the world’s largest democracy, and faces a host of promising yet daunting growth trends.
 With one third of the country’s population living in poverty, and increasing pressures from rapid urbanization and environmental degradation, now is an ideal time to focus on sustainability challenges in India.
 Students in the CLiGS India program explore the topics of water security, climate mitigation, and poverty.

-The wealthiest of African nations and the financial gateway to the continent, post-apartheid South Africa is a fascinating place to consider the tensions between conservation and development, particularly with regards to water resources.
-Students work with key stakeholders in the Western Cape and KwaZulu-Natal to explore and advance cross-sector partnerships for improving water quality and access, while creating jobs and improving public service.
+The wealthiest of African nations and the financial gateway to the continent, post-apartheid South Africa is a fascinating place to consider the complex relationships between sustainable management of natural resources and biodiversity, social justice, poverty, development, and governance.

 As global temperatures continue to rise, water security becomes an increasingly urgent issue, particularly in Southern countries.
 In Spain, students explore water governance and management, and a range of energy issues, including energy justice.
 In Morocco, students observe the impacts of climate change in the region and work on projects in renewable energy, water rights and activism, and the effects of globalization on local communities.